sergeynordicresults/sergeynordicresults.github.io/universe.md

 ## P.S.

-> Mine: If God from Bible is laws of universe, then hell and heaven is a memory of people.
+> "Harry Potter and methods of rationality": imagine you were born in on a planet with a tradition to beat people with a stick to a head every day at 12pm.
+Soon people would tell that it's actually good to be beaten, e.g. your scull becomes stronger (it's called "to change perception of problem to reduce the cognitive dissonance").
+The same is with our attitude to a death: somehow we think that being dead or unconscious is better than conscious.

+> "Harry Potter and methods of rationality": imagine you came to work and see that a guy beats a printer.
+The first thing you will think is that a guy have problems with a head or a bad character, but the guy will think that he is a good person that just had a bad day

 > Jordan Peterson: The great flood story is about that you should prepare, because flood is coming.
 The Cain and Avel story - is that it's only a statement of a fact that people can envy your success and maybe even kill you

-> We sell today for tomorrow.
-We do hard work now, to live better later (Jordan Peterson)
+> Jordan Peterson: We sell today for tomorrow.
+We do hard work now, to live better later

-> Easy decisions - hard life, hard decisions - easy life
+> Jordan Peterson: We live so good, because our grandfathers and grandmothers made the right sacrifices to the God/universe

-> Too much order - tyranny, too little - chaos.
-(Jordan Peterson)
+> Jordan Peterson: Too much order - tyranny, too little - chaos.

-> It's harder to write a poem without "rules/order" or "starting point".
+> Jordan Peterson: It's harder to write a poem without "rules/order" or "starting point".

-> Elon Musk: "the more you know, the better questions you can ask"
+> Elon Musk: the more we know, the better questions we can ask

 > Naval: starting from 18 years old, I was writing a diary every year, at the end of the year, about "what I wish I would do this year better".
 Later I would notice one and only one pattern: I wish I would be less angry and emotional in hard situations.

 > Michio Kaku: in 2060 we will have a device, that can make food from atoms in the air.

-> "The Nexus Trilogy" by Ramez Naam: in future we will connect all our brains to one mega-brain using Neurolink technology.
+> "The Nexus Trilogy" by Ramez Naam: In future we will connect all our brains to one mega-brain using Neurolink technology.

-> Art of learning: don't fear to invest into failure.
-Don't hide your true emotions, instead use them (e.g. if music doesn't allow you to learn, don't close a window, try to use it's rithm)
+> Art of learning: if music doesn't allow you to learn, don't close a window, try to use it's rithm

 > I am a citizen of a universe, not a country

-> Harry Potter and methods of rationality: imagine you were born in on a planet with a tradition to beat people with a stick to a head every day at 12pm.
-Soon people would tell that it's actually good to be beaten, e.g. your scull becomes stronger (it's called "to change perception of problem to reduce the cognitive dissonance").
-The same is with our attitude to a death: somehow we think that being dead or unconscious is better than conscious.

-> Harry Potter and methods of rationality: imagine you came to work and see that a guy beats a printer.
-The first thing you will think is that a guy have problems with a head or a bad character, but the guy will think that he is a good person that just had a bad day